xythobuz/xythobuz.github.io/input/projects/3d-printing/i3-am8.md

 Instead, now the rotation of the X-axis is determined by the relative tension of the two long belts.
 Tensioning one of the belts, the corresponding side of the X-axis rises or lowers.
 By using a simple [3D printed tool](https://www.printables.com/model/115460-belt-tension-gauge-source-file-included) the tension can be measured and dialed in relatively well.
-For fine tuning, you can induce an oscillation on the belt with your finger and compare the pitch of the resulting noise.
+For fine tuning, you can induce an oscillation on the belt with your finger and compare the pitch of the resulting sound.

 <!--%
 lightgallery([